The 12 Best Competitive Intelligence Tools in 2023

 I hope you enjoyed this overview of the best tools for competitor analysis.
 I think picking the best one for you comes down to how big your team is and the stage of your company.

-If you work in al large enterprise, I’d likely go with Klue or Crayon.
-If you’re a small Startup, it’s probably better to identify what are your most urgent needs in terms of competitor research and go with point solutions that are way cheaper!
+If you work in a large enterprise, I’d likely go with Klue or Crayon.
+If you’re a small startup, it’s probably better to identify what your most urgent needs are in terms of competitor research and go with way cheaper point solutions!

 Did I forget something?
 Have tools you love that are not mentioned here?
 Just let me know, and I’ll be happy to add them.